bsc-pm/ovni/doc/runtime/trace_spec.md

 # Trace specification

 !!!
-Note
+Important

-	Thie is the trace specification for the version 1
+	This document refers to the trace specification for the version 1

 The ovni instrumentation library stores the information collected in a trace following the specification of this document.